“Where ya been, Trev?” my roommate Bill asks as I return to our dorm room around noon. “Out catting around with the frat boys?”

 “You seem especially happy to be hazed today.”

 “Just a happy pledge.
 Do I need to fake hating the crap you guys put us through?”

 “Naw, but maybe I need to stop acting mean and get to know you better.”

-“We saw a different you this weekend,” he went on.
-“Now it’s hard to treat you like a kid.
-Those Hollywood people really like you.”
+“We saw a different you this weekend,” he goes on.
+“Now it is hard to treat you like a kid.
+Those Hollywood people really liked you.”

-“My roommate, Bill, said I was goin’ all Hollywood on him.”
+“My roommate, Bill, says I’m goin’ all Hollywood on him.”

 “I never knew you played harmonica and sang before.
 Did you take lessons?”

 “No, Mr. Landis is straight and already married.
 Tim’s the music coordinator.”

 “He’s my age, a freshman at Harvard.”